 Anne believes that our world is filled with thousands of rich cultures, all of which have given birth to their own unique collections of folklore and oral traditions.
 However, as a professional storyteller Anne chooses to tell primarily the Native American lesson stories that reflect the Abenaki part of her heritage.
 Anne explains it this way:

 “Stories from all traditions share the wonder of life and great gifts of humor and wisdom, but for their gentle yet critically important lessons of life, Native American lesson stories are my favorite to tell.
-I first began learning Northeast Woodlands stories when my daughters were quite young, to teach them about their Abenaki and Mohawk heritage, and have since expanded my repertoire to include stories from all over Turtle Island”.
+I first began learning Northeast Woodlands stories when my daughters were quite young, to teach them about their Abenaki and Mohawk heritage.
+And, although I mostly tell Indigenous Northeast Woodlands stories, over the years I have expanded my repertoire to include stories from a few other places on Turtle Island”.

 One of Anne's ongoing professional goals is to share Northeastern Native American lesson stories and traditional crafts in ways that are culturally accurate, engaging, and warmly entertaining.